"They were carved open": Chelsea legend explains why Barcelona can't win the UCL

-- Former Chelsea star Joe Cole believes Barcelona’s defensive weaknesses will prevent them from winning the UEFA Champions League this season
+- Joe Cole believes Barcelona’s defensive weaknesses will prevent them from winning the UEFA Champions League this season

 - Despite progressing to the semi-finals with a 5-3 aggregate win, Hansi Flick’s side suffered a 3-1 defeat to Borussia Dortmund on Tuesday night